-The Bollibokka Club was established as a private fishing club on the McCloud River early in 1904.
+Bollibokka was established as a private fishing property on the McCloud River early in 1904

-The Club surrounds more than 3,000 acres, and slightly more than seven miles of some of the best wild trout fishing in the American West.
+The property surrounds more than 3,000 acres, and slightly more than seven miles of some of the best wild trout fishing in the American West.

 The seven private miles of the majestic McCloud on Bollibokka tumble through beautiful, rugged mountain terrain and, arguably, some of the finest fly fishing water on the continent.
 Bollibokka is bordered upstream by more than a dozen miles of other private property.
 All of it extends to the high ridges on either slope of the McCloud and, collectively, this has been some of the most jealously guarded angling in the nation for more than a hundred years.